 There were no options issued to Directors as part of their remuneration in the past 12 months.
 There were no compensation options that were exercised or lapsed during the year.
-There were no compensation options issued or outstanding during 2022 or 2021.
+There were no compensation options issued or outstanding during 2023 or 2022.

-G Share-based Compensation
+G. Share-based Compensation

 The Company may reward Directors for their performance and align their remuneration with the creation of shareholder wealth by issuing performance rights, share options and/or shares.
 Share-based compensation is at the discretion of the Board and no individual has a contractual right to participate in any share-based plan or to receive any guaranteed benefits.
-No share-based compensation in respect of Directors or the Key Management Personnel occurred during the 2022 financial year, with the exception of the Performance Rights offered to Mr Kwan Chan and Mr Yiu Man Lo as mentioned above.
+No share-based compensation in respect of KMP occurred during the 2023 financial year, with the exception of the Performance Rights offered to Mr Kwan Chan and Mr Yiu Man Lo as mentioned above.